greenyouse/browserific/README.md

 This is intended to be a one-stop shop for ClojureScript apps that run on mobile, desktop, or as browser-extensions (wip).
-Currently, browserific targets Cordova for mobile, NodeJS for desktop, and FirefoxOS (mobile).
+Currently, browserific targets Cordova for mobile, NW.js for desktop, and FirefoxOS (mobile).
 Browser extensions that run on Chrome, Firefox, Opera, and Safari are future goals for this project.